ryan20340/ryan20340.github.io/README.md

-# FFXIV Crafting Optimizer Website
+# FFXIV Crafting Optimizer Website (Test Edition)

+## This test edition of [Ermad's version of the crafting optimizer](https://ermad.github.io/ffxiv-craft-opt-web/app/#/simulator) is intended to be used for theorycrafted speculations of future quality and progress requirements.

+### How to use

+[Link](https://ryan20340.github.io/app/#/simulator) Just use as you would the real simulator.
+All test crafts will be under Alchemist crafts.
+Any suggestions for different requirements let me know.
+My discord, which would be better to contact me is Shikhu#3190 or you can ask in [the balance discord](https://discord.gg/CjQkEn3).

 This project contains the source for the [FFXIV Crafting Optimizer Website](http://ffxiv.lokyst.net/).
 It uses [AngularJS](http://angularjs.org/), [AngularUI Bootstrap](http://angular-ui.github.io/bootstrap/), and [Bootstrap](http://getbootstrap.com/).

 ### Running the app during development